hansieodendaal/logos-blockchain-testing/book/src/introduction.md

 This pattern—topology, workloads, expectations, duration—repeats across all scenarios in this book.

-**Learn more:** For protocol-level documentation and node internals, see the [Nomos Project Documentation](https://nomos-tech.notion.site/project).
+**Learn more:** For protocol-level documentation and node internals, see the [Logos Project Documentation](https://nomos-tech.notion.site/project).